taverianov/cloudlinux-documentation/docs/shared/lve_manager/README.md

 #### PHP Slow Site analyzer

 :::tip Note
-The Slow Site analyzer is not available for CloudLinux OS Shared 6.
+The Slow Site analyzer is not available for CloudLinux OS Legacy 6.
 :::

 ![](./images/WebsiteMonitoringPHPSiteAnalyzer.png)